25 Facts about Marcus Mosiah Garvey

 12. The corporation purchased its first ship the SS Yarmouth in September 1919.
 It was later unofficially renamed the SS Frederick Douglass after the African American abolitionist.
 The Yarmouth was set to sail for three years between the U.S. and the West Indies as the first Black Star Line ship with an all-black crew and a black captain.

 13. In 1920, Garvey established the Negro Factories Corporation and offered stock for African Americans to buy.
 He raised one million dollars for the project.
 He wanted to produce everything that a nation needed so that African Americans could completely rely on their own efforts.
 It generated income and provided jobs by its numerous enterprises, including a chain of grocery stores and restaurants, steam laundry, tailor shop, dress making shop, millinery store (clothing, fashion, hats, accessories, etc.), publishing house and doll factory.

 15. Garvey’s ultimate dream was for the independence of all African Countries and the creation of a United States of Africa.
-The UNIA embarked on a plan to repatriate some Blacks from the United States and other parts of the African Diaspora back to Africa.
+The UNIA embarked on a plan to repatriate Black people from the United States and other parts of the African Diaspora “back to Africa”.
 Liberia, a country established in 1822 by the American Colonisation Society was the intended geographical base of the UNIA’s African colonisation venture.